 While Super Smash Bros. strikes a good balance between casual and competitive play, Rivals of Aether goes all out on the competitive side by zeroing in on speedier mechanics.
 It gives you a number of elemental animals to fight with, and boy, it’s great fun to see a Monk-frog stab a lion who has a flaming mane.
 Stars from other popular games such as Ori and Shovel Knight also make an appearance as playable characters.

-Rivals of Aether has a fantastic art style to boot, although I still can’t stop thinking of Greninja whenever I see Ranno in action.
+Rivals of Aether has a fantastic art style to boot, although we still can’t stop thinking of Greninja whenever we see Ranno in action.
 If you want your Smash-like competitive, then this is among your best picks.

 Slap City, an especially zany party fighter developed by Ludosity, has smooth, floaty mechanics that feel more like Super Smash Bros.
 Brawl than Melee or Ultimate.
 Smash Summit 7, an invitational for some of the most influential players in the competitive Smash scene, had the game as part of its lineup.